 Lies are forbidden and love is doubly forbidden.
 In the near future, when young people in Japan turn sixteen, they are assigned a marriage partner by the government.
 People don't have to go through the trouble of looking for someone, and everyone accepts that the country will find a compatible partner to make them happy.
 Yukari Nejima is fifteen years old.
 He lives in a small corner of the country, and just can't seem to get ahead in life.
 Both academically and athletically he's below average.
 But in within him, he hides a heart burning with passion!
 In this world in which love is forbidden, what will happen to him when he falls in love?

 Koi to Uso is simultaneously published in Japanese, Chinese and English (as Love and Lies) on DeNA's Manga Box app.
-Kodansha Comics USA has licensed the series in print and will release the first volume in Summer 2017.
+Kodansha Comics USA has licensed the series in print and will release the first volume on August 22, 2017.

 Koi to Uso is one of the worst paced manga I've ever read, yet interesting and intriguing enough to keep me reading all the way up to the current chapters.

 But, I think that it wasted it's potential of greatness for the novelty of being a weekly series, as Manga Box manga tend to do.

 [Some Spoilers Ahead]

 The plot is the initial thing that gets you interested in this manga.
 In this alternative governmental structure of Japan, there is a government run arranged marriage policy that, like the name entails, arranges marriages for people 16 and older based on genetics.